sjrd/scala-js-example-app/README.md

 version of your application.
 While `index-fastopt.html` refers to the JavaScript emitted by `fastOptJS`, `index.html` refers to the optimized JavaScript emitted by `fullOptJS`.

+If Node.js is installed, the tests can also be run in their fully optimized version with:

+    > set scalaJSStage in Global := FullOptStage
+    > test